What Is Vegan Leather Made Of – And Is It Sustainable?

 Apple Leather

 Apple skin leather is another amazing vegan leather made from a waste product, this time from apples grown for the food industry, from the region of Bolzano in northern Italy (one of the world’s largest apple-producing regions).
 The recovered apple skin and core waste is dried and reduced to a powder, and sent to a factory in Florence, where it's coagulated with PU and coated onto a cotton and polyester base.
 The resulting ethical leather contains a minimum of 50% apple fibre, and looks and feels a lot like real leather.
-Several of our brands have been real pioneers of apple skin leather products, including LUXTRA, Good Guys Don't Wear Leather and Sylven New York.
-Check out our Apple Leather Edit for more apple leather shoes, bags and accessories.
+Apple leather can be very durable and last for many seasons in your wardrobeSeveral of our brands have been real pioneers of apple skin leather products, including Betterleather Collective and Minuit Sur Terre.
+Check out our apple leather edit for more apple leather shoes, bags and accessories.

 Cactus Leather

-Cactus leather is a sustainable vegan leather made fromeaves from the cactus plant.
+Cactus leather is a sustainable vegan leather made with leaves from the cactus plant.
 Created on an organic plantation in Mexico, the cacti are cultivated without the use of herbicides or pesticides.
 There is no irrigation system for these plants; they are instead grown using only rainwater and earth minerals rich in the region where the ranch is located.
 Any organic cactus material not used is exported and sold to the food industry.

 On the plantation, an agriculture team cuts the mature cactus leaves of each harvest, once every 6-8 months.
 The leaves are then dried in the sun for three days, avoiding extra energy usage while still achieving the proper level of humidity.
 Then, the raw material is processed into a vegan leather that is partially biodegradable with up to a 50% organic composition.
-The final textile is soft and flexible, yet durable, with a lifespan of up to 10 years.

 Cork Leather